-In the first half day of this session, integration and diversification issues will be addressed as means to deal with the increased levels of price and production risk producers will face in the future.
-During the final day and a half, participants will learn more about how to incorporate what they learned in the first three sessions into the marketing plan.
+During this final session, participants will learn more about how to incorporate what they learned in the first three sessions into the marketing plan, as well as discuss legal issues and weather risk/impacts.
 They will also learn how important a disciplined approach is in achieving their marketing goals.

 Darrell D. Holaday is a private marketing/management consultant.
 Prior to his current position, he served as Manager of the Kansas Agricultural Marketing Association for Kansas Farm Bureau.
 He also directed the association's FB TAX and Accounting Service.
-While at Kansas Farm Bureau, Mr. Holaday developed educational programs on marketing and management; published Market \$en\$e, a weekly market information newsletter; and advised producers within Kansas Farm Bureau's individualized consulting service, Market Sentry.
+While at Kansas Farm Bureau, Mr. Holaday developed educational programs on marketing and management;

 Dr. Wayne A. Hayenga is Professor and Extension Specialist at Texas A&M University.
 Dr. Hayenga's program emphasis is in teaching and coordinating educational programs in estate and income tax management.
 In the past several years he has discussed estate planning and other legal topics with many professional organizations and business owner groups.

+organizations and business owner groups.
 He has also been involved in agricultural finance and other agribusiness educational programs.
 He was awarded the Faculty Distinguished Achievement Award from the Former Students Association of Texas A&M University.